Aditya61/TabIt/README.md

 ## License / Credits

-This priject is public for portfolio and demonstration purposes only.
+This project is public for portfolio and demonstration purposes only.
 It is **not open source** and **not licensed for reuse, modification, or redistribution**.
 You may view the code for learning or evaluation purposes, but you may not use, copy, modify, or redistribute it without written permission.